 Since the first Little League Baseball World Series was played in 1947, there have been countless participants who have gone on to great baseball careers, and 59 have gone on to play Major League Baseball.
 “Legendary” Lloyd McClendon (1971 LLBWS) was the Bullpen Coach for the Detroit Tigers in the 2009 World Series.
 Yusmeiro Petit (San Francisco Giants, 2014), is the only person to be on teams to win both the Little League and Major League World Series last year.

 Three players have appeared in the LLBWS, College World Series, and MLB World Series – Ed Vosberg, Jason Varitek, and Michael Conforto.
 Mr. Cash nearly made that list, playing in the 1998 and 1999 College World Series with his Florida State University team, and he has two World Series rings from his MLB playing days with the 2007 Boston Red Sox and 2009 New York Yankees, but he did not appear on either team’s World Series roster.
+Andrew Stevenson, who played in the 2005 Little League Baseball World Series for Lafayette (Louisiana) LL and the 2013 and 2015 College World Series for Louisiana State University, played for the Washington Nationals in 2019, however he did not appear on their World Series roster.

 Mr. Cash led the Rays to an American League-best record in the 2020 season, finishing 40-20 with the franchise’s first back-to-back playoff berths since 2010 and 2011.
 He was named the Sporting News A.L.
 Manager of Year for the second year in a row, just the sixth person to receive the honor in consecutive years.